Carlos Correa Player Props: Twins vs. Tigers

-On Saturday, Carlos Correa (.625 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 2:10 PM ET.
+Carlos Correa -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Detroit Tigers, with Reese Olson on the hill, on June 18 at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-4) against the Tigers.

 Carlos Correa Game Info & Props vs. the Tigers